intel/QATzip/README.md

 decompression services by offloading the actual compression and decompression request(s) to the Intel&reg; Chipset Series.
 QATzip produces data using the standard gzip\* format (RFC1952) with extended headers.
 The data can be decompressed with a compliant gzip\* implementation.
-QATzip is design to take full advantage of the performance provided by Intel&reg; QuickAssist Technology.
+QATzip is designed to take full advantage of the performance provided by Intel&reg; QuickAssist Technology.

 ## Licensing